 Here are some of the birds seen in and around Janet’s home and along the Thamalakane where she walks her dogs.
 Forty one shown, but there were more.

-But the best (and best-value) meals are found here (Janet’s cottage in the salubrious Tsanakona suburb and Bev’s cottage in the salubrious Disaneng suburb):
+But the best and best-value meals are found here: Janet’s cottage in the salubrious Tsanakona suburb and Bev’s cottage in the salubrious, upmarket and fashionable Disaneng suburb.
+Neither had vegetarian-only or no-alcohol policies.
+Um, actually quite the contrary!

 On a drive out towards the Boro River Janet and I stopped at a flooded grassland and watched a bird party frolicking on three little acacia trees, dropping down to drink clear water in some tyre tracks.
-Here’s the spot: Most of the action was in that small acacia dead-centre.
+Here’s the spot: Most of the action was in that small acacia dead-centre, behind the foxglove (help me here) stem.

 Twenty three species within half an hour!
 It got quite “Shu’ Up!
 Another One?”
 Here are fourteen of them (Lee Ouzman pics mostly).

-Other stuff as we searched for the Boro – and the lily to prove we found it.
+Here’s some other stuff as we searched for the Boro – and there’s the lily to prove that we found it.
+How’s the height of that termitarium?
+Janet is not tall, but that’s still some structure!

-Yet another advantage to having a little sis who’s a nineteen year Maun veteran is she can sweet-talk curmudgeons into showing you their patch.
-So we ended up one morning walking the flood plains in Disaneng guided by an old bullet with a long lens after drinking free coffee here:
+Yet another advantage to having a little sis who’s a nineteen-year Maun veteran is she can sweet-talk curmudgeons into showing you their patch.
+So we ended up one morning walking the Tamalakhane flood plains in Disaneng guided by an old bullet with a long lens after drinking free coffee here:

 We saw three of these birds plus a bat hawk flying.
 These are his pics, but from his website.
 His lovebirds he shot in Namibia, but we saw a few in his garden that morning!
 Escapees?
 Or had they followed him home?